sermelo/cnn_exercise/README.md

 It is recommended to use start_ml_development_environment.sh to use this code

+# Docker images

+There are 3 docker images:

+* vector: This is the base image and it contains everything needed except entrypoints
+* vector_app: This uses the vector image and run ./app.py script as entrypoint
+* vector_predictor: This uses the vector image and run ./predictor.py script as entrypoint

+This 3 images can be built with this script:

+    ./build_all_docker_images.sh

+# Scripts

+## build_all_docker_images.sh

+Build all images

+## start_ml_development_environment.sh

+Start development environment

+## docker/base/src/app.py

+Get some examples from fashion mnist and request classification through Kafka

+## docker/base/src/predictor.py

+Load an ML model, and wait for messages from Kafka service to classify

 # Kafka integration

 Docker compose is used to start the whole environment with 4 containers: